vladimirttt123/chiaposht/README.md

 By my measures to create k32 it needed around 170GiB space in temp directory when using compaction with 256 (or more) buckets.

+Free buffer can be used as write caching that allows to write less.
+For my measures for k32 each 1GiB of ram up to 22Gib saves around 16GiB of writtings and 25GiB buffers saves ~45% of writtings, 46GiB buffer saves ~63% of writtings and 110GiB buffer saves ~93% of writtings ( all this for 256 bukets and compaction enabled ).

-I tested ram plotting on amazon R6i.8xlarge instance with ramdisk of 180Gb, the creation of k32 plot was taken 52 minutes.
+I tested ram plotting on amazon R6i.8xlarge instance that is 256GiB RAM and 30 vcores, the creation of k32 plot was taken 33 minutes.

 ```